lgeurts/lgeurts.github.io/_posts/2022-08-24-ubuntu-upgrade-notes-20.x-to-22.x-for-x1-carbon-gen8.md

 <img src="/assets/jammy-jellyfish.png" width="654">

 ## Warning for non-experienced users
-General recommendation from Canonical is making a backup and re-installing the system should you run a non-secure EOL release.
+General recommendation from Canonical is making backups and re-install the system should you run a non-secure EOL release.
 Their advice is sound and often proves to be the safest way.
 So, if you still decide to give my post a try, don't dare yelling at me when your system goes bonkers.
 I told you so.

 ## List of commands
 ```